Exsudoporus frostii: Similar species

-Ecology, habitat, and distribution
+Habitat and distribution

 Exsudoporus frostii is a mycorrhizal species, meaning that the fungus forms associations with the roots of various species of trees.
+The fruit bodies grow solitarily, scattered, or in groups on the ground under hardwood trees.
+The fungus fruits in summer to early autumn.
+William Murrill noted its preference for growing in "thin oak woods, where the light is sufficient to enable grass to grow", and Alexander H. Smith mentioned its preference for growing in "thin, sandy soil under scrub oak".
+It can be found from June to September in eastern North America.
+In the United States, it is distributed from Maine south to Georgia, extending west to Tennessee and Michigan, and in southern Arizona.
+In Mexico, it is often found under Madrone.
+It has also been collected in Costa Rica, where it associates with the oak species Quercus copeyensis, Q. costaricensis, Q. rapurahuensis, and Q. seemanii.
+A 1980 publication tentatively suggested that the fungus was also present in Italy, but the author later determined that the putative E. frostii was actually Boletus siculus (now synonymized into E. permagnificus).

+Ecology

-These associations are mutualistic, because the fungus absorbs mineral nutrients from the soil and channels these into the plant, while the plant provides the fungus with sugars, a product of photosynthesis.
+The mycorrhizal associations are mutualistic, because the fungus absorbs mineral nutrients from the soil and channels these into the plant, while the plant provides the fungus with sugars, a product of photosynthesis.
 The characteristic feature of the mycorrhiza is the presence of a sheath of fungal tissue that encases the terminal, nutrient-absorbing rootlets of the host plant.
 The fungus forms an extensive underground network of hyphae that radiate outward from the surface of the root sheath, effectively increasing the surface area for nutrient absorption.
 The hyphae also invade between the root cortical cells to form a Hartig net.
 Using pure culture techniques, Exsudoporus frostii has been shown to form mycorrhizae with Virginia pine (Pinus virginiana), while a field study confirms a similar association with the oak Quercus laurina.

-The fruit bodies grow solitarily, scattered, or in groups on the ground under hardwood trees; the fungus fruits in summer to early autumn.
-William Murrill noted its preference for growing in "thin oak woods, where the light is sufficient to enable grass to grow", and Alexander H. Smith mentioned its preference for growing in "thin, sandy soil under scrub oak."
-In the United States, it is distributed from Maine south to Georgia, extending west to Tennessee and Michigan, and in southern Arizona.
-In Mexico, it is often found under Madrone.
-It has also been collected in Costa Rica, where it associates with the oak species Quercus copeyensis, Q. costaricensis, Q. rapurahuensis, and Q. seemanii.
-A 1980 publication tentatively suggested that the fungus was also present in Italy, but the author later determined that the putative E. frostii was actually Boletus siculus.

-Fruit bodies can be parasitized by the mold-like fungus Sepedonium ampullosporum.
-Infection results in necrosis of the mushroom tissue, and a yellow color caused by the formation of large amounts of pigmented aleurioconidia (single-celled conidia produced by extrusion from the conidiophores).
+The fruit bodies can be parasitized by the mold-like fungus Sepedonium ampullosporum.
+Infection results in necrosis of the mushroom tissue and a yellow color caused by the formation of large amounts of pigmented aleurioconidia (single-celled conidia produced by extrusion from the conidiophores).

+Edibility

+This species is nonpoisonous.
+Murrill wrote in 1910 of its edibility: "Usually viewed with suspicion because of its red hymenium, but its properties are not accurately known."
+Since then, several authors have advised against consuming the species, due to its resemblance to other toxic red-capped boletes.
+In his 100 Edible Mushrooms (2007), Michael Kuo notes that although the mushroom is apparently edible for some, it "affects others negatively".
+David Arora mentions that it is commonly sold in rural markets in Mexico; a 1997 study suggests that it is only consumed in rural areas of Querétaro.